nest/nest-extension-module/doc/extension_modules.rst

 Using MyModule
 --------------

-To use the new module in NEST Simulator, ensure that the ``PYTHONPATH`` variable is set point to the NEST python libraries, and then use the ``nest.Install()`` API call to load the module:
+To use the new module in NEST Simulator, ensure that the ``PYTHONPATH`` environment variable is set point to the NEST python libraries, and then use the ``nest.Install()`` API call to load the module:

 .. code-block:: sh